sebastiancarlos/yas-qwin/README.md

 - **Serve on-the-fly or save for later:** Execute commands directly against your database, or just print them out to learn, admire and play with.

+**Apha (male) disclaimer:** Currenty, YAS-QWIN has limited selection and lacks data manipulation.
+Only DDL (creating and modifying the database schema) is fully supported.
+Check bottom for the list of missing features.

 ## Installation ✨

 Grab your favorite shell and get going: